-- Support local control in the implementation of the Sustainable Groundwater Management Act (SGMA) and development/implementation of a Groundwater Sustainability Plan (GSP). - Support State funding for storm water infrastructure improvements and compliance with storm water quality regulations. - Advocate for legislation to allow and streamline the process for water districts to consolidate districts - Support the restoration of Williamson Act (the California Land Conservation Act) Subvention funds.
+- Support local control in the implementation of the Sustainable Groundwater Management Act (SGMA) and development/implementation of a Groundwater Sustainability Plan (GSP). - Support State funding for implementation of Groundwater Sustainability Plans (GSP). - Support State funding for storm water infrastructure improvements and compliance with storm water quality regulations. - Advocate for recycling and organic waste reduction legislation that take into account the needs of rural communities. - Advocate for legislation to allow and streamline the process for water districts to consolidate districts.
+Support State funding for drought response and infrastructure to facilitate water resiliency in rural communities. - Support State funding for flood response and infrastructure, as droughts happen, floods follow including post-wildfire debris flows. - Support the restoration of Williamson Act (the California Land Conservation Act) Subvention funds.
 Mendocino County, like most other rural counties, is dependent on State funding to offset the loss of property tax revenue to the County.
-Without a resumption of subvention payments, the County budget will suffer a detrimental impact. - Support Restorative funding for the Division of Measurement Standards, within the California Department of Food and Agriculture to ensure that consumer protection and commercial device accuracy support is maintained. - Support the development and expansion of Cap-and-Trade funding programs specifically targeted at rural communities. - Years of extremely dry conditions are taking a toll on forested lands across the state with rapid tree mortality.
+Without a resumption of subvention payments, the County budget will suffer a detrimental impact. - Support Restorative funding for the Division of Measurement Standards, within the California Department of Food and Agriculture to ensure that consumer protection and commercial device accuracy support is maintained. - Support the development and expansion of Cap-and-Trade funding programs specifically targeted at rural communities. - Years of extremely dry conditions are taking a toll on forested lands across the State with rapid tree mortality.
 The County supports State and Federal local assistance, financial resources, regulatory relief and assistance with outreach and coordination efforts to address health and safety risk from dead and dying trees, including areas within the coastal range overseen by the California Coastal Commission.